thephm/hal_md/README.md

 ## Templates

-There are a set of templates I use to track my social network.
-Each contain a set of metadata at the top also known as YAML frontmatter.
+These are a set of templates to track your social network.
+Each contain a set of metadata at the top of the files also known as YAML frontmatter.
+If you're not technical, don't worry as Obsidian makes it easy to edit that information.

 File | For what | Notes
 ---|---|---